StudentVue/StudentVue.py/README.md

 >>> classes = sv.getClasses()
 >>> classes
 [
-    Period 2 CCSS Algebra 2A Taught by XXX XXX in Room XXX with a Grade of XX.X%, Period 3 Chemistry A H Taught by XXX XXX in Room XXX with a Grade of XX.X%, ...
+    'Period 2 CCSS Algebra 2A Taught by XXX XXX in Room XXX with a Grade of XX.X%', 'Period 3 Chemistry A H Taught by XXX XXX in Room XXX with a Grade of XX.X%', ...
-    Period 7 AP Euro Hist A Taught by XXX XXX in Room XXX with a Grade of XX.X%, Period 8 PE 2A Taught by XXX XXX in Room XXX with a Grade of XX.X% ]
+    'Period 7 AP Euro Hist A Taught by XXX XXX in Room XXX with a Grade of XX.X%', 'Period 8 PE 2A Taught by XXX XXX in Room XXX with a Grade of XX.X%' ]

 # classes and teachers are both rich models

 >>> classes[0].room
 XXX

 >>> classes[0].teacher.email
 XXX@XXX.XXX